orabiii/employee-ms/README.md

-# Employee Management Microservices
+# Employee Microservices

 This project consists of three microservices built using Spring Boot 3.x:

 ## 1. API Gateway

 - **Description**: The API Gateway is a microservice built with Spring Cloud, running on port **8080**.
 It serves as the front door for our application and implements cross-cutting authentication using JWT.
-- **Server**: Developed on an embedded Netty server to support a reactive model, capable of handling a large number of requests.
+- **Server**: Developed as an embedded Netty server to support a reactive model, capable of handling a large number of requests.

 ### APIs
 - **/authenticate**: